Andrea Agazzi's home page

 Publications and Preprints (see also vitae or Google Scholar Page)

-2. Fair Artificial Currency Incentives in Repeated Weighted Congestion Games: Equity vs. Equality , with L. Pedroso, M. Heemels, and M. Salazar, arXiv:2403.03999
+3. Fair Artificial Currency Incentives in Repeated Weighted Congestion Games: Equity vs. Equality , with L. Pedroso, M. Heemels, and M. Salazar, IEEE Conference in Decision and Control (2024)

-7. A homotopic approach to policy gradients for linear quadratic regulators with nonlinear controls, with C. Chen, IEEE Proceedings of of Conference on Decision and Control (2022)
+8. A homotopic approach to policy gradients for linear quadratic regulators with nonlinear controls, with C. Chen, IEEE Conference on Decision and Control (2022)

 Teaching at UNIPI